| April 13, 2020 | CBD

 Many people find high-quality CBD helpful in the treatment of sleep disorders like insomnia, insufficient sleep, and restless leg syndrome.
 Sleep disorders refer to changes in sleeping patterns or habits that negatively impact health.
 Sleep disorders are surprisingly common, affecting 50-70 million adults in the United States.

 Unfortunately, most physicians prescribe pharmaceuticals to combat sleep disorders rather than managing the disorder naturally.
-Medications like sleeping pills and allergy/cold medicine are habit forming, unhealthy, and induce negative side effects when taken regularly.
-Your body develops a psychological dependency on sedative-hypnotic drugs like Ambien and Lunesta, and they often leave you with residual feelings of grogginess in the morning, even after a full 8 hours of sleep.
+Medications like sleeping pills and allergy/cold medicine are habit-forming, unhealthy, and induce negative side effects when taken regularly.
+Your body develops a psychological dependency on sedative-hypnotic drugs like Ambien and Lunesta, and they often leave you with residual feelings of grogginess in the morning, even after a full eight hours of sleep.

-In addition to making lifestyle changes that facilitate a better night’s sleep, ingesting CBD oil before bed could help combat some nighttime discomforts – naturally. (jump to bottom for our favorite products)
+In addition to making lifestyle changes that facilitate a better night’s sleep, ingesting CBD oil before bed could help combat some nighttime discomforts—naturally.
+We cover some of our favorite sleep-specific CBD products further on in this article.

 Benefits of CBD on Sleep Patterns